 Maybe I just needed something uniformly thin.
 I tried Feetures and immediately hated them.
 They didn’t fit right on my feet and the fabric felt scratchy and uncomfortable after just a few washes.

 On a whim, I bought some socks from a brand I’d never heard of called Stance.
 Mostly, I just liked that they had a topographic design on them.
 But I ended up falling totally in love with them, particularly for the higher back.
-I like ankle socks, but I hate when they slip under the heel of my running shoes.

 Stance’s Uncommon Lite socks have the perfect amount of rear tab (that’s a technical term).
 They shrink pretty badly in the dryer, so my first pair is a little too snug.
 I sized up for pair two and they fit like a dream.
 They also have glitter on them, which is pretty fantastic.
 (Stance also makes hiking socks.
 I haven’t tried them, but you can find them on sale at REI right now)

 I was arrogant enough to think just because *I* had never heard of this brand, they clearly were new and unknown.
 Since I loved the socks so much, I went to their website to see if they had brand ambassador opportunities.
 They did…for Rihanna.
 Safe to say they were doing just fine without me.